OpenEnergyPlatform/academy/docs/courses/04_upload.md

 Generally an 'embargo period' means a period during which access to academic publication is not allowed to users who have not paid for access.
 In this case it stands for:
 - A period of time during which data cannot be accessed without permission.
 Von wem?
-- The OEP Dataviewer is blocked,as well as the API-based data access.
+- The OEP Dataviewer is blocked, as well as the API-based data access.

 ## How can I apply an embargo period?